 Important: Applicants must submit an ASU application for undergraduate admission in addition to a separate School of Music, Dance and Theatre application.
 Students should visit https://musicdancetheatre.asu.edu/admissions/music/undergraduate-steps-to-apply for details.
 Admission to the School of Music, Dance and Theatre is based on an audition.
 Auditions take place in November (spring admission) and in January and February (fall admission) of each year.
 Applicants may review audition information at https://musicdancetheatre.asu.edu/admissions/music/undergraduate-auditions.

 Admission to the music program is highly selective and based on an audition process.
 Students are admitted as music audition students and must successfully complete the audition before enrolling in music major courses.
-Upon admission to both ASU and the School of Music, Dance and Theatre, the applicant's major is changed to music.
-In the event a student is admitted to ASU but not to the School of Music, Dance and Theatre or misses the audition deadline, the student will remain as a music audition major and will need to successfully pass the music audition milestone in the first semester in order to gain admission into the program.
+Once admitted to both ASU and the School of Music, Dance and Theatre, the applicant's major is changed to music.
+In the event a student is admitted to ASU but not to the School of Music, Dance and Theatre or misses the audition deadline, the student remains as a music audition major and will need to successfully pass the music audition milestone in the first semester in order to gain admission into the program.

 Application Deadlines: Students should visit https://musicdancetheatre.asu.edu/admissions/music/undergraduate-deadlines-fees for complete music deadlines.